otrack/cloud-computing-infrastructures/warmup/README.md

 The instructions below explain how to deploy a k8s cluster in each case.
 (Notice that it is possible to use several k8s clusters concurrently simply by switching from one kubectl configuration to another with `kubectl config use-context`.)

-Once your k8s cluster is deployed, you may need to check the everything is functional.
+Once your k8s cluster is deployed, you may need to check that everything is functional.
 To this end, type `kubectl get nodes` to observe the cluster nodes.
 Then, you may deploy a small application following the steps proposed in either [this](https://kubernetes.io/docs/tasks/run-application/run-stateless-application-deployment) or [that](https://cloud.google.com/kubernetes-engine/docs/quickstart) tutorial.